johnzastrow/phpblog/hugo-export/posts/2008-07-05-bash-shell-script-for-creating-a-poor-mans-cd-rom-removable-media-catalog-for-linux.md

 echo &#8221; &#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8221; >> $disk
 echo &#8221; &#8221; >> $disk

-\# keeps only relevant columns from ls, and date is in a fixed length format which is understandable
 \# by M$ Office products if needed
 ls -ghGR &#8211;full-time /mnt/cdrom | awk &#8216;{ print $1 &#8220;t&#8221; $3 &#8220;t&#8221;$4 &#8221; &#8221; $5 &#8220;t&#8221;$7 $8 $9 $10 $11 }&#8217;>> $disk